Pecners/academic-kickstart/content/post/r_for_nonprofits/getting_set_up/index.markdown

 Click the provided download link, and follow the necessary process to install the software for your system.

 **PRO TIP**: Once you've downloaded and opened RStudio for the first time, change your theme by going to Tools > Global Options > Appearance.
-Even if you're new to programming, you've undoubtedly seen the screen of software developers where text is highlighted and the background is dark.
+Even if you're new to coding, you've undoubtedly seen the screen of software developers where text is highlighted and the background is dark.
 You can play around with different settings to find one you like.
 It's easier on the eyes and helps you follow your own code more easily.

 ### Recommended Learning Resources